 Rated current acc. to EN 60947-4-3 at 40 °C

 Such high levels of heat generation do not occur at these current values.
-The overtemperature on the heat sinks is limited to 50 K. However, high ambient temperatures can also lead to proportionally higher levels of heat generation at the heat sink, something which must be taken into account when positioning the solid-state switching devices.
+However, high ambient temperatures can also lead to proportionally higher levels of heat generation at the heat sink, something which must be taken into account when positioning the solid-state switching devices.

 Rated current acc. to UL/CSA at 50 °C

 This current value stems from the maximum thermal configuration, but is based on a higher ambient temperature.
 According to the UL/CSA approval, there are no restrictions regarding the overtemperatures on the solid-state contactors.

 In order to protect technical infrastructures, systems, machines and networks against cyber threats, it is necessary to implement – and continuously maintain – a holistic, state-of-the-art IT security concept.
 Siemens’ products and solutions constitute one element of such a concept.
 For more information about cyber security, please visithttps://www.siemens.com/cybersecurity#Ouraspiration.

 Personalization saves you typing!
 If you have already been registered, you can login directly.
 If you are not registered yet, you can inform and register yourself without obligation here (our service is free of charge).

 Number of characters: 0 (max.
 500)Send copy of comment to sender. (login required)